 What restaurants are at the gardens?

-You also have to reserve the time you want to arrive at the Garden and that can be done by calling them when you ask for your discount, or online if you are paying full price.
+You also have to reserve the time you want to arrive at the Garden and that will be done when you purchase them online in advance.

 Estimated Ticket Prices:

 These are the only discounts currently available for the Desert Botanical Gardens:

 For the first two, you must call in advance to get your discounted admission.
 These are not available online or at the door.

 The hours at the Desert Botanical Garden vary depending on which time of the year you visit.

 Mid-March to Mid-June: 8 am to 9 pm, 7 am for members on Wednesday and Sunday